 The “boy groups” around today and of the recent past, like Backstreet Boys, New Kids on the Block, ‘N Sync, etc. originally were concerned with the fanship of only teenaged girls, primarily, but soon figured out that they could expand their popular appeal by getting the attention of gay men as well.
 They don’t have to have sex with them, just tease and titillate them a bit.
 So they started taking off their shirts and showing off their bodies.
 It works for me!
 Their album and video sales tripled.
 The same goes for women entertainers.
 A “dykon” is a gay icon specifically claimed by sapphists, and “lezploitation” attempts to play up the sapphist angle in media images and advertising.
 A “yestergay” is a once-gay man who now claims to be hetero, while a “hasbian” refers to a reformed woman, like actor Anne Heche, for instance.

 I am pleased to report that I am one of those whose coming out was completely devoid of any personal trauma or unpleasantness whatsoever.
 All while I was growing up during the ‘50s and ‘60s, I never experienced or witnessed any vocal homosexual negativity from any of my family members, friends or social contacts.
 My mother and I were both big fans of comic Jackie “Moms” Mabley.
 We had several of her live recordings which we listened to repeatedly.
 Some of her jokes involved gay man humor, and as I was quite young at the time, I didn’t always understand Moms’ gay references.
 Mother tried to explain to me, without judgment, that some men (and women, too) are attracted to others of the same gender and that these people were not sick or evil.
 That’s just the way it is, she assured me.
 So later when I realized my own gay, sexual identity I didn’t feel any shame or self-loathing as the kids whose parents had already pre-programmed them to fear and hate queers, therefore themselves.
+Those parents who make those hateful assessments about gays must think that they are referring to other people’s children.
+Their own kid couldn’t possibly be “that way.”
+Why not?
+Or better yet, keep your negative opinions to yourself.

 My sissy friends, too, who were more obvious than I ever was, were accepted and welcomed to hang out with me at our house.
 Even my years in Bloomington were free of homophobic incident.
 You can read about my college experience in my blog, School Days.
 So when it is cited that the NYC Stonewall Uprising in the summer of 1969 was the beginning of the Gay Revolution, I tend to disagree, as it started for me at least nine years earlier in conservative Indiana, of all places.